mrihtar/GeoCoordinateConverter/README.md

 available: Slo2000 and [EGM2008].

 It's written in C language and can be compiled and used on all major operating systems.
-Coordinate conversion routines (in module "geo.c") can be easily adapted to locations other than Slovenia (via definition of ellipsoid, projection and Helmert parameters).
+Coordinate conversion routines can be easily adapted to locations other than Slovenia (via definition of ellipsoid, projection and Helmert parameters).

-Detailed description of coordinate conversion routines and their API from module "geo.c" is in file [geo_api.md].
+Detailed description of coordinate conversion routines and their API (in module "geo.c") is in file [geo_api.md].

+List of literature used (with links to documents) is in file [literature.md].

 Precompiled version of **gk-slo for Windows** (32-bit, compiled with MinGW) can be downloaded from